Bernie Brillstein: Brillstein-Grey Entertainment

 In the 1980s, he met Brad Grey at a television convention in San Francisco.
 In 1991, the two formed a production company, Brillstein-Grey Entertainment, which packages programming and manages talent.
-They were responsible for such shows as NewsRadio, Just Shoot Me!, The Larry Sanders Show and The Sopranos.
+They were responsible for such shows as NewsRadio, The Steve Harvey Show, Just Shoot Me!, The Larry Sanders Show and The Sopranos.
 As executive producer, Brillstein was responsible for such successes as The Blues Brothers, Ghostbusters, Dragnet, Ghostbusters II, Happy Gilmore and The Cable Guy.
 Brillstein sold his shares in the company to Grey, his one time protégé, in 1996.
 Grey sold his interest in the company in 2005.
 He also represented Nick Swardson for six years prior to his death.

 Brillstein's 1999 memoir, Where Did I Go Right?: You're No One in Hollywood Unless Someone Wants You Dead, was co-written with David Rensin.
 Two years later, he received the honor as recipient of a star on Hollywood Walk of Fame, on April 18, 2001.
 His second book The Little Stuff Matters Most, a humorous advice collection, was published in 2004.